Why study political science?

 Visit the Admissions page on the Department of Political Science website for detailed information about the application process.

-Ph.D.
-Degree Requirements
+Ph.D. in Political Science Degree Requirements

 Courses are determined in consultation with faculty of the program in which the student is enrolled as part of the process of development of an individualized program.
 The student selects a principal advisor from the Graduate Faculty by the end of the first year.

-Students entering the program without an MA degree in Political Science must complete the following coursework at a satisfactory level within 2 years of first enrollment:
+Students entering the program without an M.A. degree in Political Science must complete the following coursework at a satisfactory level within 2 years of first enrollment:

 1. 30 semester hours of graduate credit, 21 of which must be earned in courses at the 700 level or above; including